What to See:

 With so much natural landscape, it's easy to enjoy the great outdoors.
 Popular activities include hiking, paddle-boarding, whale-watching, kayaking, climbing and city tours.
 In cooler months, our Seattle vacation rental guests ski and snowboard at top ski resorts, including Mount Baker, Stevens Pass, Snoqualmie Ridge, and Crystal Mountain.
 Don't leave without riding the Washington State Ferries, which take guests to different islands near Seattle, including Bainbridge Island.
 If you have more time, take a luxury cruise to Alaska and Canada.

 Families also love Seattle, as they have plenty to do too.
 Explore Museum of Flight, Chihuly Garden and Glass, and Museum of Pop Culture (MoPOP), three must-see attractions.
 For an up-close look at exotic animals, head to Woodland Park Zoo, which cares for more than 300 species of animals.
-Sports fans love cheering for their favorite team, such as Seattle Seahawks (NFL), Seattle Storm (NBA), Seattle Sounders (MLS), Seattle Mariners (MLB), and a new NHL franchise coming 2020.
-The area also has rugby and collegiate sports including home of University of Washington Huskies.
+Sports fans love cheering for their favorite team, such as Seattle Seahawks (NFL), Seattle Storm (NBA), Seattle Sounders (MLS), Seattle Mariners (MLB) and Seattle Kraken (NHL).
+The area also has rugby and collegiate sports and is home of University of Washington Huskies.
 Other must-sees include Kerry Park, Space Needle, Seattle Great Wheel, Seattle Aquarium and Pacific Science Center.

 To shop local and support small businesses, visit Pike Place Market in downtown Seattle.
 It ranks among the oldest farmers markets in the U.S., and has 9 acres of local growers, producers and crafters.
 Those who prefer name brands shop at University Village, Westfield Southcenter and Pacific Place.
 When it's time for a boost, head to Starbucks Reserve Roastery and Tasting Room where coffee lovers sip on light and rich creations.
 In addition, Seattle has outlet malls, antique stores and local boutiques.